jdeluyck/kcoreorg-website/_posts/2006/2006-09-04-running-linux-on-a-dell-latitude-d610.md

   * Battery (`Fn-F3`)
   * Eject CD (`Fn-F10`)

 Normally the Mute, Eject CD, Battery and Hibernate buttons don't generate key-up events, causing the, to 'hang'.
-You can solve that problem by using <a href="/assets/files/2006/09/dell-d610-d610-fnkeys-fix.patch_.txt" target="_blank" rel="external">this</a> kernel patch. (apply it by using `cat d610-fnkeys-fix.patch | patch -p1` in the kernel sourcedir)
+You can solve that problem by using [this](/assets/files/2006/09/dell-d610-d610-fnkeys-fix.patch_.txt) kernel patch. (apply it by using `cat d610-fnkeys-fix.patch | patch -p1` in the kernel sourcedir)

 The last three keys generate scancodes, but no keycodes by default.
 To fix this, you can map them using `setkeycodes`.
-You can also use <a href="/assets/files/2006/09/dell-d610-d610init.txt" target="_blank" rel="external">this init.d script</a>.
+You can also use [this init.d script](/assets/files/2006/09/dell-d610-d610init.txt).

-I used the <a href="http://ftp.debian.org/debian/pool/main/h/hotkeys/" target="_blank" rel="external">hotkeys</a> for it, with this <a href="/assets/files/2006/09/dell-d610-delld610.def_.txt" target="_blank" rel="external">delld610.def</a> file in `/usr/share/hotplug/` and then starting hotkeys as
+I used the [hotkeys](http://ftp.debian.org/debian/pool/main/h/hotkeys/) for it, with this [delld610.def](/assets/files/2006/09/dell-d610-delld610.def_.txt) file in `/usr/share/hotplug/` and then starting hotkeys as
 `hotkeys --no-splash --cdrom-dev=/dev/scd0 --osd=off` from your `.xsession` file.
-I also use <a href="/assets/files/2006/09/dell-d610-kdialog_acpi_batt_status.txt" target="_blank" rel="external">a seperate script</a> to get the ACPI Battery status into a kdialog window, this is mapped to the Battery Status key.
+I also use [a seperate script](/assets/files/2006/09/dell-d610-kdialog_acpi_batt_status.txt) to get the ACPI Battery status into a kdialog window, this is mapped to the Battery Status key.

-Debian users can install the <a href="http://packages.debian.org/hotkeys" target="_blank" rel="external"><code>hotkeys</code></a> package.
+Debian users can install the [hotkeys](http://packages.debian.org/hotkeys) package.

 Thanks to Alexander Wintermans for the extra info on getting this to work.